 You could paint everything black all at once and then go back in and paint highlights.
 However, if you don’t get them in the right place you could fog up your darkest black areas with light paint and lose definition overall.

 The screenshot above is from ArtRage on my iPad, which is only $4.99 for Apple and Android.
-I’m learning the desktop version and it’s very robust program.
+I’m learning the desktop version and it’s a very robust program.
 There is also a “Lite” version if you want to test the waters a bit before fully diving in.
 I never expected to be this enthusiastic about a painting program.
 I tried to paint in Procreate and Photoshop, but never achieved the results I’ve gotten from ArtRage.
 Enough about nerdy software, let’s get back to painting!

 A good starting point for me is the eyes, so that is where I began with my Claire look-alike.
-Even loosely getting the dark areas in around her eyes helps to make the portrait come to life.
+Even loosely getting the dark areas around her eyes helps to make the portrait come to life.

 I also started blocking in the blackest blacks around the eye area.